matrix-org/matrix-spec-proposals/proposals/4225-one-time-key-ordering.md

 2. [MSC4162](https://github.com/matrix-org/matrix-spec-proposals/pull/4162)
-   proposes a mechanism by which a client can inform the server that it is discarding certiain OTKs, so that the server can also remove the public keys.
+   proposes a mechanism by which a client can inform the server that it is discarding certain OTKs, so that the server can also remove the public keys.
 This seems a heavier-weight solution to the problem.

 3. A more invasive alternative would be to design an encryption stack which